howerj/cdb/readme.md

 * Have a format identifier at the beginning of the file.
 * Use a 64-bit hash and 64-bit pointers, the extra space this requires versus a 32-bit pointer is negligible.
 The 64-bit version of this library allows for the creation of a 64-bit non-compatible version of the CDB file.
+The newer version of CDB library does this, as does this one.
 * Instead of going back to the beginning of the file the top level of the two level hash table could be dumped at the end of the file.
 This has some disadvantages, but not many.
 It does mean that the length of the file cannot be determined from within